Home

 1984 – 1996

 In 1984, AT&T was found to be a monopoly.
-The company was court-mandated into dividing into seven regional “Baby Bells.”
+The company was court-mandated to be divided into seven regional “Baby Bells.”
 The smaller labs now split and separately owned continued to operate, but mostly under specific contracts to research.
 The name dwindled until 1996 when AT&T split once more.
 This time the manufacturing arm became Lucent Technologies, while the services side remained under the AT&T name.
-Bell Labs found itself divided amongst the two.
-The monopoly split had done its damage to the company funds and stock.
+Bell Labs found itself divided between the two.
+The monopoly split had done its damage to the company’s funds and stock.

 1996 – Now